w3c/wai-wcag-supplemental/_collections/_lv/template.md

 ##  Related Resources
 * [only list here if particularly useful]

-##  Key Term
+##  Key Terms
-* [only list here if needed. can use WCAG termsor add new one if needed]
+* [only list here if needed. can use WCAG termsor to add new one if needed]

 ##  <em>Editorial Notes </em>